yl2342/ytsp25/README.md

 3. To buy stocks:
    - Use the search bar to find a stock by ticker symbol
    - Click on the stock to view details
-   - Enter the quantity and click "Buy"
+   - Enter the quantity and click "Buy" (You can only buy whole shares)
 4. To sell stocks:
    - Go to "Portfolio" → "Holdings"
    - Find the stock you want to sell